EXPLORE OUR EXHIBITS

 Water Table

 There are so many things to see at this water table.
 Think of this table as a little town with a river running through it.
 Race boats down the ramps and open and close gates to see which path is quickest to the end.
-Build a fountain with different shaped wands, find the fog mushroom and make it rain with the rain cloud.
+Build a fountain with different-shaped wands, find the fog mushroom, and make it rain with the rain cloud.

 Sensory Room

-Traveling Exhibit Hall
+Featured Exhibit Hall

 Our first exhibit is about Dr. Christine Mann Darden.
 This exhibit was put together by the City of Monroe.